-When I look at pictures of myself of the time when I was as old as I am now that I am sitting opposite me at the Limonlu Bahçe I don’t recognise myself any more or any better than when I listen to my voice on the tape from the same era.
+When I look at pictures of myself of the time when I was as old as I am now that I am sitting opposite me at the Limonlu Bahçe, I don’t recognise myself any more or any better than when I listen to my voice on The Tape from the era.

-This used to be a pervading sensation of mine: I must come back to this place and do it for real.
+This used to be a pervading feeling of mine: I must come back to this place and do it for real.
 It was almost like I was on a recce, accumulating intelligence, information on how to do this when it counted, when it was real.
 It was never real.
 Now—now ironically being the time and the age and the era when I do a good solid part of my living virtually—it’s beginning to be real.
 And I am immensely relieved.
-A little bit scared, perhaps, yes, but in a good way, the way that you get stage fright before you go on in a play or do a gig.
+A little scared, perhaps, yes, but in a good way, the way that you get stage fright before you go on in a play, or do a gig.

 I don’t think I ever hated myself, I’ve hardly ever hated anything or let alone anyone, but I also don’t think I’ve ever been able to love myself.
 I’ve overestimated myself, bemused myself, irritated myself, entertained myself, and imagined myself somehow exalted, but loved myself?
 I don’t know what that would feel like, so I don’t think I have.

-‘I cannot bear a compromise, in art,’ I hear myself tell myself, and young me, George, looks up and smiles that nearly-smile that I’m beginning to recognise, even like.
+‘I cannot bear a compromise, in art,’ I hear myself tell myself; and young me, George, looks up and smiles that nearly-smile that I’m beginning to recognise, even like.
 ‘I find it abhorrent.
-Compromise is something, perhaps, for politics, perhaps for a relationship, I don’t know; but for art: no.’ I agree with myself on this, emphatically.
-‘Yes,’ George says, ‘I agree with you.
+Compromise is something, certainly, for politics, perhaps for a relationship, I don’t know; but for art: no.’ I agree with myself on this, emphatically: ‘Yes,’ George says, ‘I agree with you.
 Do you smoke?’
 And we finally have our first cigarette together.

-I completed the head and it spent the next two or three years in pride of place in my bedroom on a black cloth with a round badge pinned to it on which the words “BLACK IS BEAUTIFUL” were printed in small yellow letters on a black background, and when I left my parents’ home, I left it behind, and since then it has been living on top of a large commode in the living room of my parents’ holiday flat in the mountains, and I see it there often and while I’m not sure it is quite a work of art, I certainly know it had to go through a death before it turned into something that still, after all this time, is in its own right, quite beautiful.
+She did two or three things to my head that took all of about ninety seconds, and the way was paved for me to finish the project.
+I completed the head, and it spent the next two or three years in pride of place in my bedroom on a black cloth with a round badge pinned to it on which the words “BLACK IS BEAUTIFUL” were printed in small yellow capital letters on a black background; and when I moved out of my parents’ home, I left it behind, and since then it has been living on top of a large commode in the living room of my parents’ holiday flat in the mountains.
+I see it there often, and while I’m not sure it is quite a work of art, I certainly know it had to go through a death before it turned into something that still, after all this time, is in its own right, quite beautiful.